Over 90% of users saw increased regrowth or reduced hair loss in clinical trials

 Finasteride Side Effects

-The most common finasteride side effects are primarily sexual, and they typically resolve quickly after stopping the medication.
+The most common finasteride side effects are sexual, and they typically resolve quickly after stopping the medication.

 A 2012 review on finasteride and sexual side effects showed that adverse sexual effects affected 2.1 to 3.8 percent of those studied.
 Erectile dysfunction was most commonly reported, followed by issues with ejaculation and decreased sex drive or loss of libido.